ovh/docs/pages/web/emails/how_to_configure_outlook_2016/guide.en-ca.md

 ---
 title: Configuring your email address in Outlook 2016 for Windows
 slug: configuration-outlook-2016
-excerpt: Find out how to configure your MX Plan email address in Outlook 2016 for Windows
+excerpt: Find out how to configure your email address in Outlook 2016 for Windows
 section: Configure on computer
 order: 1
 ---

-**Last updated 22nd March 2018**
+**Last updated 5th May 2020**

 ## Objective

-You can configure MX Plan email addresses on email clients, if they are compatible.
+You can configure email addresses on email clients, if they are compatible.
 By doing so, you can use your email address through your preferred email application.

-**Find out how to configure your MX Plan email address in Outlook 2016 for Windows.**
+**Find out how to configure your email address in Outlook 2016 for Windows.**

 ## Requirements

-- You need to have an MX Plan email address (included in the MX Plan solution and in [OVH Web Hosting plans](https://www.ovh.co.uk/web-hosting/){.external}).
+- You need to have an MX Plan email address, available as part of our [Web Hosting plans](https://www.ovh.com/ca/en/web-hosting/).
 - You must have Microsoft Outlook 2016 installed on your device.
 - You need to have the required credentials for the email address you would like to configure.

 > [!primary]
 >
 > Are you using Outlook 2016 for Mac?
-Refer to our documentation: [Configuring an email address in Outlook 2016 for Mac](https://docs.ovh.com/gb/en/emails/configuration-outlook-2016-mac/){.external}.
+Refer to our documentation: [Configuring an email address in Outlook 2016 for Mac](../configuration-outlook-2016-mac/).
 >

 ## Instructions